 - Refills of prescriptions are allowed only after 75% of the allowed amount of the previous prescription has been used (e.g., 23 days into a 30 day supply).
 Your pharmacist may be able to synchronize the refill date for your prescriptions.
 Ask your pharmacist if prescription drug medication synchronization is available for drugs. - Insulin, needles, and syringes purchased on the same day will have one copayment; otherwise, each has a separate copayment.
-Blood glucose strips and lancets purchased on the same day will have
+Blood glucose strips and lancets purchased on the same day will have one copayment.

-- one copayment.
 Otherwise, each has a separate copayment.
-These are the only diabetic supplies available as prescription drug benefits under the plan.
-Glucose monitors always have a separate copayment. - If your drug is not covered and you think it should be, you may ask us to make an exception to the drug coverage rules your doctor or other prescriber must give us a statement that explains the medical reasons for requesting an exception.
+Glucose monitors and other diabetic supplies always have a separate copayment. - If your drug is not covered and you think it should be, you may ask us to make an exception to the drug coverage rules your doctor or other prescriber must give us a statement that explains the medical reasons for requesting an exception.